The short answer is, No.

 When Quitting Without Notice is Acceptable

-While giving advance notice is, on balance, usually the best thing to do, there are situations where leaving without advance notice makes the most sense.
-For example:
+While giving advance notice is usually the best thing to do, there are situations where leaving without advance notice makes the most sense.

 - When you’re being subjected to intolerable sexual or discriminatory harassment;